Anonymous-paper-github/TemporalHyperboloid/README.md

 How to run the code:
 ./pipeline_lp.sh

-The default one is testing temporal link perdiction task on collegemsg dataset with dimension=20 and decay=0.3
+The default task is set to the temporal link prediction task on collegemsg dataset with dimension=20 and decay=0.3

 Data set link: